jockehertz/terminal-calculator/README.md

 # terminal-calculator (v.0.5.0)
 A terminal-based calculator application, written in Rust.

-## installation
+## Installation
-To use this, you must at the moment build from source.
+To use this, you must at the moment build it from source.

 Download the files (linux), go into the `/terminal-calculator` directory and execute the following commands:
 ```